Have you ever wished that you could turn back the hands of time?

 What is a very common finding in the cervical spine following head and neck trauma?
 The “Lateral” view seen above on the left was taken before the specific upper cervical correction was performed, but shortly after a minor motor vehicle accident—this is the common finding!
 This otherwise healthy, fit patient had severe spasm of the neck muscles; resulting in a very painful condition we call Spasmodic Torticollis.
 This X-ray was taken four weeks following a “very minor” car accident wherein the patient slid side-ways into a curb.
 The damage to the car was minimal.
 Yet, the patient cannot even raise her head to the normal upright position because the spasms are so intense.
 The X-ray on the right shows a return of the normal curve.
 The GOOD NEWS is: These structures can very often be appropriately realigned and when they are, the body will began repairing and healing the injured areas.

 The X-ray on the right is the corrected spinal curve, having returned to true normal lordosis following only 5 NUCCA treatments!
 There were no other modalities performed on this patient.
-I’ve seen hundreds, if not thousands of cervical curves restored with NUCCA and AO.
-What’s hard for me to fathom, is that Emergency Departments around the country are missing the harm and potential problems that can arise from a reversed or straight neck that has become such as a result of trauma of any cause.
+I’ve seen hundreds, if not thousands of cervical curves restored with NUCCA and Atlas Orthogonal (AO).
+What’s hard for me to fathom, is that Emergency Departments around the country are missing the harm and potential problems that can arise from a reversed or straight neck.
 The stressed position of the neck as seen on the left is a common finding, and it is often trivialized or dismissed as “normal”.
-This important finding is diminished as emergency room staff focus more on “life-threatening” immediate risk problems, and less on conditions and “findings” which might develop into long-term chronic health conditions—it’s simply not their job.
-Muscle relaxants may be prescribed, but my experience in dealing with thousands of patients “after-the-fact”—-taking relaxants will not restore the cervical curve.
+I can see this casual dismissal in some ways. for instance, this important finding is diminished as emergency room staff focus more on “life-threatening” immediate risk problems, and less on conditions and “findings” which might develop into long-term chronic health conditions—it’s simply not their job.
+Muscle relaxants may be prescribed, but my practical experience in dealing with thousands of patients “after-the-fact” is: taking relaxants will not restore the cervical curve.
 Further, if left uncorrected, this reversed curve can contribute to the many symptoms and syndromes that are linked to head and neck misalignments, like:

 - Headaches of all varieties